 People might think that Agile Risk Management is an oxymoron because there is a common stereotype that an Agile project is totally unplanned – so why would you take a planned approach to Agile Risk Management if the whole project is unplanned?

-That stereotype is closely related to the very common misconception that there is a binary and mutually-exclusive choice between “Agile” and “Waterfall”.
-The truth is that there is a continuous range of approaches from heavily plan-driven at one extreme to heavily adaptive at the other extreme with lots of alternatives between those extremes and you should fit the approach to the nature of the project rather than force-fitting a project to one of those extremes.
+The gist of this is that you have to adapt the planning approach to the level of uncertainty in the project and other factors.
 A similar thing is true regarding risk management.
 There is no single approach to doing risk management and it’s not a binary choice between zero risk management and a totally rigid and controlled approach to risk management.
 You need to fit the risk management approach to the nature of the project:

 - For high risk projects where the customer is very sensitive to risk, it probably makes sense to do a fair amount of risk management to identify, analyze, mitigate, and monitor those risks.